hashgraph/hedera-sdk-java/example-android/README.md

 ## Description
-Example Android Application is designed to showcase various functionalities and capabilities when working with the Hedera Java SDK.
+Example Android Application is designed to showcase various functionalities and capabilities when working with the Hedera™ Java SDK.
 It operates on a `testnet` environment and offers the following features through three distinct tabs:
 - **Private Key tab** allows you to generate ED25519 key pairs by pressing